TonyxSun/TonyxSun/README.md

 It's a pleasure to see you here!
 I am Tony, a third year **software engineering** student at the University of Waterloo.
 I am passionate about creating elegant applications with code that make a difference in the world. :city_sunset:

-* :chart_with_upwards_trend: I have [prior experience](https://github.com/TonyxSun/TonyxSun/blob/master/Tony_Sun_ResumeV2_4C_ext.pdf) working as a software developer, with 3 past co-ops specializing in full-stack development and cyber-security.
+* :chart_with_upwards_trend: I have [prior experience](https://github.com/TonyxSun/TonyxSun/blob/master/Tony_Sun_ResumeV2_4C_ext.pdf) working as a software developer, with 3 past co-ops specializing in full-stack and application development.
 * :space_invader: Currently, some fields that interest me are cybersecurity, big data, and cloud computing!
 * :mailbox_with_mail: Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tonywsun/); I would love to connect with you!!!
 <!---